OST File Size is Bigger Than Mailbox Size Issue

-For this situation, the OST file is additionally for the most part utilized for reserving the mailbox data which is stored on the IMAP mail server.
-Be that as it may, the OST file could furthermore contain some exceptional data which isn’t being synchronized with the mail server.
-These folders are set apart with “This Computer only”.
+In this case, the OST file is also frequently used to reserve the mailbox data that is stored on the IMAP mail server.
+However, the OST file may also contain some unusual data that isn’t being synchronized with the mail server.
+These folders are labeled “This Computer Only.”

 The accompanying folders don’t match up with the IMAP mail server:

 - Sent Items

 - Trash/Deleted Items